-$Me_2N-(CH_2)3-CH=O$ (NCO) was solvated in a TIP3P water68 sphere with a radius of 20 Å centering at the NCO molecule, which contains 1020 water molecules.
-The whole system was optimized by 2000-steps of steepest descent algorithm and 3000-steps of conjugate gradient method.
+$Me_2N-(CH_2)3-CH=O$ (NCO) was solvated in a TIP3P water69 sphere with a radius of 20 Å centering at the NCO molecule, which contains 1020 water molecules.
+The whole system was optimized by 2000 steps of steepest descent algorithm and 3000 steps of conjugate gradient method.
 The optimized structure was heated up to 300 K in 1 ns and then further relaxed for 10 ns.
-Periodic boundary condition was not applied, and the water sphere was restrained by a soft half-harmonic potential with a force constant of 10 kcal· mol^{-1} · $\mathrm{Å}^{-2}$ to avoid evaporation.
+Periodic boundary condition was not applied, and the water sphere was restrained by a soft half-harmonic potential with a force constant of 10 kcal \cdot mol-1 \cdot Å-2 to avoid evaporation.
 The integration time step was set to 2 fs.
 The nonbonded interaction was fully counted without any truncation.
-The van der Waals (vdW) parameters for the NCO molecule were taken from the general AMBER force field (GAFF)69 for the ring-opening structure, and the AM1bcc charges were assigned to the NCO molecule.
-The temperature was regulated to 300 K using the Langevin dynamics with a collision frequency of 1 ps-1.70
+The van der Waals (vdW) parameters for the NCO molecule were taken from the general AMBER force field (GAFF)70 for the ring-opening structure, and the AM1bcc charges from the reactant configuration were assigned to the NCO molecule.
+The temperature was regulated to 300 K using the Langevin dynamics with a collision frequency of 1 ps-1.71